History of the University of California, Santa Barbara: The 1980s and 1990s

-Chancellors Robert Huttenback (1978-1986) and Barbara Uehling (1987-1994) both lost the confidence of the UCSB faculty and did not leave office at times of their choosing.
+Chancellors Robert Huttenback (1978–1986) and Barbara Uehling (1987–1994) both lost the confidence of the UCSB faculty and did not leave office at times of their choosing.
 Huttenback came to UCSB from Caltech and was credited with recruiting high-quality faculty in engineering and physical sciences.
 One such recruit later recalled that Huttenback insisted on personally picking him up at Los Angeles International Airport, in order to personally deliver the hard sell while driving back to Santa Barbara along the picturesque Pacific Coast Highway.
 Ironically, Huttenback was a specialist on the history of British imperialism who alienated the faculty, the student body, and much of the community with his imperial arrogance.
 Huttenback's downfall occurred when he was accused in April 1986 of embezzlement of university funds for remodeling his off-campus residence the year before.
 UC Presidents Gardner and David S. Saxon both testified at Huttenback's trial that he did not have their authorization to spend university funds on such a personal expense, and as a result, Huttenback and his wife Freda were both convicted by a Santa Maria jury in July 1988.
 In the meantime, at Gardner's request, UC Irvine's founding chancellor Daniel Aldrich served as UCSB's acting chancellor while a search was conducted for Huttenback's replacement.

 Uehling and Rosemary S. J. Schraer (at UC Riverside) were the first women to serve as UC chancellors.
 Uehling's reputation was damaged when she was arrested for driving under the influence the week before she was to become chancellor (although the criminal charge was later reduced to reckless driving).
-Unlike Huttenback, she was able to maintain good community relations, but ended up resigning in order to avoid an impending vote of no confidence by the UCSB Academic Senate.
+Unlike Huttenback, she was able to maintain good community relations, but ended up resigning to avoid an impending vote of no confidence by the UCSB Academic Senate.